IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

+---
+description: Compare different models of AVR Dx controllers to each other and to ATmega328P
+title: "Compare AVR DA DB and DD Controllers"
+---

 # Compare AVR DA DB and DD Controllers

 Here is a quick and informal comparison of 64K-flash, 28-pin DIP variants in the AVR models DA, DB and DD microprocessors.
 The older model AVR ATmega328P is included also, viewing the Dx lineup as potential successors to it.
 I limited my inquiries to those devices because I still build with breadboards and through-hole perfboards.